Click here to listen to a reading of this blog:

 Note: Since overcoming my disordered eating and embracing a body positive approach, I want to just leave a statement that: weight is not the be all and end all.
 It doesn’t make you any less worthy of love, of happiness or anything else in life.
 Weight gain is a natural part of life – bodies change all the time – but I do appreciate that for many, the weight gain associated with hypothyroidism can be another frustrating reminder of how it affects your life and takes control from you.
 I now prefer to focus on feeling healthy inside, by having reduced thyroid symptoms and feeling healthy and happy, rather than focusing solely on weight.

 Weight gain.
-It’s the first symptom people who don’t have hypothyroidism, think of when they hear the term ‘thyroid problem’.
-For some patients, it can be one of the most upsetting symptoms and side effects of poor thyroid function and/or medication.
+It’s the first symptom many people who don’t have hypothyroidism, think of when they hear the term ‘thyroid problem’.
+For some patients, it can be one of the most upsetting symptoms and side effects of poor thyroid function.

 Thyroid disease is often used as a joke or a scapegoat for weight gain.
 People throw it around, and as such, it’s not taken very seriously.